 How a Gold IRA Works

-Gold IRAs have attracted billions in new contributions over the past decade, yet most investors open their account without fully understanding the mechanics.
+Gold IRAs have attracted over $30 billion in estimated assets under custody across self-directed IRA providers, yet most investors open their account without fully understanding the mechanics.
 Skipping a single step, or misunderstanding who is responsible for what, can trigger unexpected taxes, penalties, or fees that erode your savings.
 Below you will learn the five steps to set up a Gold IRA, how the four parties involved divide their responsibilities, and the mistakes that trip up most first-time investors.

 Key Takeaways